joshuadavidthomas/django-bird/README.md

 > [!NOTE]
 > It's also worth mentioning [django-template-partials](https://github.com/carltongibson/django-template-partials) by Carlton Gibson.
 While not a full component library, it allows you to define reusable chunks of templates in-file and/or inline, providing a lightweight approach to template reusability in Django.

 Since I learned about Locality of Behavior from [this essay](https://htmx.org/essays/locality-of-behaviour/) written by the primary developer of HTMX, I've been drawn to it.
 This principle suggests all code needed to understand a behavior should be in one place.
-I'm inspired by Svelte's approach to components, where everything needed for the component - styles, scripts, and the main DOM - is in a single file.

 Existing libraries offer valuable features, but many focus on Python-side component encapsulation.
 I saw an opportunity to explore achieving a higher level of encapsulation directly within Django templates.
 Imagine a component library where a single template file could contain all necessary elements - structure, styles, and behavior - similar to frameworks like Svelte.